-How do I use Gateway Qualifications qualifications in a Traineeship programme?
+How do Gateway Qualifications support Traineeship programmes?

-Gateway Qualifications will work with you so you can support your learners to help them boost their skills, confidence and ultimately find sustained employment, all through the delivery of high quality training.
+Gateway Qualifications will work with you so you can support your learners to help them boost their skills, confidence and ultimately find sustained employment, all through the delivery of high-quality training.

-We also have bite-sized English and Maths qualifications which are ideally suited to building up learners skills in these areas, and which can be combined to cover the subjects and levels the individual learner needs.
+- We also have bite-sized English and Maths qualifications which are ideally suited to building up learners skills in these areas, and which can be combined to cover the subjects and levels the individual learner needs.